Germany: Carnival party is on despite COVID wave | DW | 10.11.2021

 Traditionally, the 11th hour of the 11th day of the 11th month is a magical time in some cities in Germany.

-Celebrated with gusto in the traditional Carnival strongholds of Cologne, Düsseldorf and Mainz among others, it is typically celebrated in the runup to Ash Wednesday — the Christian holy day set about six weeks before Easter, seen as the last opportunity to celebrate before the 40-day period of fasting known as Lent.
+Celebrated with gusto in the traditional strongholds of Cologne, Düsseldorf and Mainz among others, Carnival is typically celebrated in the run-up to Ash Wednesday — the Christian holy day set about six weeks before Easter, seen as the last opportunity to celebrate before the 40-day period of fasting known as Lent.

-Carnival in Germany typically means masses of people attending alcohol-laden parties and costume parades: Basically, everything that runs counter to COVID-19 safety regulations.
+Carnival in Germany typically means masses of people attending alcohol-laden parties and costume parades: Basically, everything that runs counter to COVID-safety regulations.

-This year however — and despite skyrocketing infection rates as Germany navigates its fourth wave — the cities of Cologne and Düsseldorf are going ahead with their celebrations.
+This year — despite skyrocketing infection rates as Germany navigates its fourth wave — the cities of Cologne and Düsseldorf are going ahead with their celebrations.

 Known alternatively as Karneval, Fasching or Fastnacht, depending on the region, this celebration owes its origins and significance to several things.

-Note: Update: This article was updated on November 11 to include the news that Cologne's Prince has tested positive for COVID.